DmitriySidyakin/Chess/docs/en-us/README.md

 Steps:

 *Try to google...
-I have no access in the English/US documentation in my country* and but thes, I can no.
+I have no access in the English/US documentation in my country* and but these, I can no.

 ## 3. Starting the game